 - You need long-term care services, like in-home nursing.

-Can I Use My Life Insurance While Alive?
+Can I Use My Life Insurance While I'm Alive?

-The short answer is yes.
-Some life insurance policies offer "living benefits," optional extras that allow you to access part of your death benefit under specific conditions during your lifetime.
+The short answer is yes, under certain circumstances.
+Some permanent and term life insurance policies offer "living advantages," optional extras that allow you to access part of your death benefit under specific conditions during your lifetime.

-Keep in mind, claiming your living benefits reduces the death benefit, resulting in a smaller payout to your beneficiaries.
-Despite this, living benefits can offer essential financial aid when you need it, making them a worthwhile addition to many life insurance policies.
+Keep in mind, claiming your living advantages reduces the death benefit, resulting in a smaller payout to your beneficiaries.
+Despite this, living benefits can offer essential financial aid when you need it, making them a worthwhile addition to many policies.

 Conclusion